-UT Austin general application materials:
+General application materials:

-- Application for graduate admission through Apply Texas.
-Be certain that you apply to the program that is your first choice: MELC (DMES), MES (CMES), or one of CMES' dual-degree programs.
+- Application for graduate admission through Apply Texas: Be certain that you apply to the program that is your first choice: MELC (DMES), MES (CMES), or one of CMES' dual-degree programs.
 The major code for MELC is 667800; MES is 668000.
 Applicants who wish to be considered by both MELC and MES must submit two applications through Apply Texas.
 Dual-degree applicants submit only 1 application through Apply Texas, and these major codes can be seen on this page.

 - Application fee: $65 for US citizens and permanent residents; $90 for international applicants.